dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/security.txt

 The framework automatically creates for you all the possible existing permissions on your views or menus, by "inspection" your code.

-Each time you create a new view based on a model (inherit from GeneralView) it will create the following permissions:
+Each time you create a new view based on a model (inherit from ModelView) it will create the following permissions:

 	- can list
 	- can show